GreenLemonProtocol/ink/README.md

 levels: 10
 ```

-Note: Please increase the `max gas allowed` to 50000000 when trying to call a contract action.
+Note: Please increase the `max gas allowed` to 50000000 when trying to call a contract action by `Polkadot Portal`.

 #### 3. Update contract address